andrewthomaslee/blog.andrewlee.fun/hugo/content/post/Kubernetes_on_Bare_Metal/index.md

 ## 13 Months

 October 2024 I decided to try and learn Computer Programming, but for real this time.
-13 months later and I'm deep into self hosting RKE2🚜 Kubernetes clusters on bare metal Hetzner servers with NixOS❄️.
+13 months later and I'm deep into self hosting RKE2🚜 Kubernetes clusters on bare metal Hetzner servers with NixOS❄️

 ## 🐇🕳️